-To the Shareholders of Freegold Ventures Limited James Stafford, Inc. Chartered Accountants Suite 350 - 1111 Melville Street Vancouver, British Columbia Canada V6E 3V6 Telephone +1 604 669 0711 Facsimile +1 604 669 0754 www.JamesStafford.ca
+To the Shareholders of Freegold Ventures Limited (An Exploration Stage Company) James Stafford, Inc. Chartered Accountants Suite 350 - 1111 Melville Street Vancouver, British Columbia Canada V6E 3V6 Telephone +1 604 669 0711 Facsimile +1 604 669 0754 www.JamesStafford.ca

-We have audited the accompanying consolidated financial statements of Freegold Ventures Limited which comprise of the consolidated statements of financial position as at 31 December 2012, 31 December 2011 and 1 January 2011 and the consolidated statements of loss and comprehensive loss, cash flows and changes in equity for the years ended 31 December 2012 and 31 December 2011, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Freegold Ventures Limited which comprise the consolidated statements of financial position as at 31 December 2013 and 2012 and the consolidated statements of loss and comprehensive income (loss), cash flows and changes in equity for the years then ended, and a summary of significant accounting policies and other explanatory information.